GH-FoodNetwork/FoodGame/redux-planning.md

 * Recipe Book
   - [x] When clicked, opens to recipe book view
+    - [ ] Click on 'cook'
+      - [ ] adds to the list of current active recipes
+      - [x] switches back to the game play view
     - [x] In that view, click on 'recipe' and renders the single recipe view
       - [x] (link to actual recipe)
-    - [ ] Click on 'cook'
-      - [ ] adds to the list of current active recipes
-      - [ ] switches back to the game play view
-  - [ ] In single recipe view:
-    - [ ] adds to the list of current active recipes
+      - [ ] click on 'play now' - adds to the list of current active recipes
-    - [x] Switches back to game play view
+      - [x] click on 'play now' - Switches back to game play view
   - [ ] **Souschef's hand appears with ingredients**
   - [ ] **Chef automatically grabs ingredients from hand upon click (i.e. clicking a stove, chopping block, station(mixing), etc.) **and then does the action**
 * **Cooking - TIMER animation**